KseniyaShestakova/EPFL_internship/tools.md

  [`j_kv_new`](https://julea-io.github.io/julea/group__JKV.html#gabac1e064643e3f6cf9ca25f0f5c492f0) - constructs an object, kv
   from namespace and name, key
 *  `j_kv_put` - actually makes a new operation and adds it to the batch, this operation handles current kv and value

+### Questions:
+1. What is enzo in the plan?
+2. *Julea has a tool to gather server statistics*.
+What should I use to measure performance?
+3. *Clients provide interfaces that can be used by applications or other I/O libraries.* How do clients provide those interfaces?
+(3.1)